mayanksingh2233/django-hiring/README.md

-# django-hiring
+# Hiring Task - Django

-The files for Django Hiring Task
+Fork the repo and get all relevant files required to complete the task